-Further, the SCBBO will require instances where a prospective subgrantee does not include all BSL structures represented within a given ZCTA to provide justification for excluding eligible BSLs from their grant application, including the price for deployment.
-The resulting list, including pricing, may serve as an additional subset of data which may also be characterized as EHCPLT.
+Therefore, the SCBBO intends to take a market-based approach in determining extremely high cost per location thresholds.
+The SCBBO will require instances where a prospective subgrantee does not include all BSL structures in their grant application (and is not partnering with other ISPs to solve the County), to provide justification for leaving eligible BSLs out of their grant application, including the price for deployment.
+The SCBBO will attempt to negotiate their inclusion in the grant submission.
+In circumstances where no deal can be reached with the prospective subgrantee, the resulting list, including pricing, will serve as extremely high-cost locations for which other providers within geographic proximity of the BSL(s) will be contacted to determine if fiber to the premise (FTTP) or hybrid fiber coaxial (HFC) broadband technology deployment can remain a consideration.
 In the event fiber or cable is not a viable option, the SCBBO will negotiate the deployment of other less reliable Broadband technologies to the BSL(s) from other providers.